Medically Reviewed by Dr P. E. Pancoast, MD

 In this article

 Clonazepam is the generic name for Klonopin.
-It is an anticonvulsant and antiepileptic drug used to treat various brain-related conditions.
+It’s an anticonvulsant and antiepileptic drug used to treat various brain-related conditions.

-Clonazepam was initially developed to treat seizures.
-But now, it is more frequently used to treat panic disorders and relieve anxiety symptoms.
+Medical providers initially used clonazepam to treat seizures.
+But now, they use it more frequently to treat panic disorders and relieve anxiety symptoms.

 Over 3 million people use BetterHelp.
 Their services are: